marcglasberg/async_redux/README.md

 <br>

-The flag can be any convenient **immutable object**, like an URL, an user id, an index, an enum, a String, a number, or other.
+The flag can be any convenient **immutable object**, like a URL, a user id, an index, an enum, a String, a number, or other.

-When you are inside of an async action, you can use its `before` and `after` methods do dispatch the `WaitAction`:
+When you are inside an async action, you can use its `before` and `after` methods do dispatch the `WaitAction`:

 ```